 This Japanese vegetable stew of root vegetables, Chinese cabbage and squash is one of my favorite cold weather dishes.
 As they cook, the vegetables create a rich broth that is enhanced by umami-rich miso paste and a vegetarian dashi.

 8-24 hours before you start cooking, start making the dashi (see separate recipe below).
-If you used whole shiitake mushrooms in the dashi, save them to use in the stew.
+If you use whole shiitake mushrooms in the dashi, save them to use in the stew.

 If you didn't get the 8-24 hour head-start, you can make a quick version of the dashi (see notes in the separate recipe).

 It is probably best to prepare all of the vegetables ahead of time, but if you are a quick slicer, they could be prepared as you go while the previous vegetables are cooking.
-In that case, the vegetable groupings are 1) leek; 2) carrot; 3) sweet potato and squash; 4) white part of cabbage and mushroom; 5) green part of cabbage.
+In that case, the vegetable groupings are 1) leek; 2) carrot; 3) sweet potato and squash; 4) mushrooms and white part of cabbage; 5) green part of cabbage.

 Mushrooms: If mushrooms are dry, soak them in hot water to soften, then drain, saving the soaking water to add to the stew after pouring it through a coffee filter or very fine strainer.
 Slice the mushrooms into strips.
 Put the strips into a bowl large enough to also hold the white parts of the napa cabbage.

 Leek: After cutting off the green part and root end, quarter the leek lengthwise.
 Slice into 1/4" pieces.
 Put the chopped leeks into a bowl of water and agitate to remove any sand or grit.
 After a few minutes, scoop out the leeks to leave behind sand and grit.